 Every ‘ism’ defines a different time period, which is why there are so many, for example… in 1874, Claude Monet exhibited his work Impression, Sunrise, and the term ‘Impressionist’ was quickly adopted to describe the broad and direct approach of the artist and his contemporaries, thus another ‘ism’ was born — Impressionism.

 So, how well do you know your art words and what do they actually mean?
-To save you the burden of brushing up on art terms referenced in ‘European Masterpieces from The Metropolitan Museum of Art, New York’ — only at the Gallery of Modern Art (GOMA) until 17 October 2021 — we’ve compiled this handy guide of the most recurrent terms you will encounter on your Brisbane visit.
+To save you the burden of brushing up on art terms referenced in ‘European Masterpieces from The Metropolitan Museum of Art, New York’ — we’ve compiled this handy guide of the most recurrent terms you will encounter on your Brisbane visit.

 THE STUDIO: Artworks come to life

 The idea that a monarch’s right to rule was divinely ordained held widespread appeal across Europe in the 17th and 18th centuries.
 Absolute monarchs enjoyed supreme, often hereditary, authority and initially reigned almost unconstrained by written laws or the will of the people.
 Absolutism declined substantially after the French Revolution when the idea of popular sovereignty – where the monarch was understood as serving his or her people – was introduced.